dpla-attic/automation/README.md

 ## Known issues:

-* If you get errors about the vboxfs file system not being available, ssh into the virtual machine with "vagrant ssh <host>" and run these commands:
+* If you get errors about the vboxfs file system not being available, ssh into the virtual machine with "vagrant ssh &lt;host&gt;" and run these commands:
 ```
 $ sudo /etc/init.d/vboxadd setup
 $ sudo mount -t vboxsf -o uid=`id -u vagrant`,gid=`getent group vagrant | \